anudeep2903/Tableau_Data_Analysis/readme.md

 ## Challenges
-**SQL - MySQL for Data Analytics and Business Intelligence** : challenges are from [SQL - MySQL for Data Analytics and Business Intelligence](https://www.udemy.com/course/sql-mysql-for-data-analytics-and-business-intelligence/) which is an interesting course.
+**SQL - Tableau_Data_Analysis** : challenges are from [SQL - Tableau_Data_Analysis](https://www.udemy.com/course/sql-mysql-for-data-analytics-and-business-intelligence/) which is an interesting course.